gregheo/RWDevCon-WatchKit-1/0-Materials/Session 106 WatchKit I Challenge.markdown

 The outer group (in blue) should be set to horizontal layout, and will contain an image and a nested inner group.
 The inner group (in red) should be set to vertical layout, and will contain the two labels.

+Since the image will be shorter than the two labels, set its vertical position to **Center**.

 ## Hint 2: Layout and size

 The image will probably be very large by default.
 Remember what you did to set up the RW logo above the table?
 Try setting your table row image to a fixed width and height, maybe 30x30.

-Also, you should set the inner group's sizing mode to **Size to Fit Content** for best results.
+Also, you should set the inner group's width to **Size to Fit Content** for best results.

 ## Hint 3: Outlets